Wet-nat/Animal-World-Game/README.md

-# 16321_Python_Coursework
+## Animal World Game

-This is the repository for the Python Coursework named: 16321-Cwk-S-Python Coursework
+This is an original game created by Wet-nat

 # How to Play?